jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-osx.markdown

 is the `pkgin` package manager which is designed to look and function very similar to `apt-get`.

-Currently there are nearly 9,000 up-to-date binary packages available.
+Currently there are over 11,000 up-to-date binary packages available.
 The packages are built on OSX Snow Leopard (10.6) and linked against libraries from pkgsrc, so that they are generic enough to run on all modern versions of OSX.

-The current release is `pkgsrc-2013Q2`.
+The current release is `pkgsrc-2014Q2`.

 ## Quick Start